jayanth-1/scala-programming/ScalaExample/Readme.md

 Passing functions as parameters leads to creation of many small functions.Sometimes it is tedious to have to define these functions using def.
 Compare to strings, we don't need to define a string using def, because strings exist as literals.
 Similarly we would like function literals, which let us write a function without giving it a name.
 These are called anonymous functions.

+Currying

+Currying is the process of converting a function with multiple arguments into a sequence of functions that take one argument.
+Each function returns another function that consumes the following argument.

 Operator Precedence